storm-framework/artifact/detailed.md

 We included credentials to log in into the site in the artifact submission page.
 There are 5 account: 1 instructor account and 4 students account.
 The students accounts are divided into 2 groups of 2 students each.
-If logged in with the instructor account you should see a _buffer_ for each of the two groups.
+If logged in with the instructor account, you should see a _buffer_ for each of the two groups.
-When logged in with a student account, you should only see the buffer for the student's group.
+When logged in with a student account, you should only see the buffer for that student's group.